The Power Of 3D Printing Your Food

 The layers are fused together by phase transitions, chemical reactions which occur during construction or in a separate step following construction.

 The 3D food printing process allows the consumer control over colour, texture, shape and nutrition.
-A number of businesses have made all kinds of foods using this technology from chocolate, sugar and other carbohydrates.
+A number of businesses have made all kinds of foods using this technology from chocolate, sugar, baked products and other carbohydrates.

 Extrusion Based 3D Printing Of Food

-I hasn’t taken long to link food extrusion to 3D printing.
-Extrusion is the most common and probably the simplest of all the 3d printing techniques.
+It hasn’t taken long to link food extrusion to 3D printing.
+Extrusion is the most common and probably the simplest of all the 3D printing techniques.
 In fact it is reckoned that extrusion is the technology involved in creating the food matrix in the first place to manufacture the thin layers.
 The food ingredients are selectively dispersed through a nozzle or an orifice.

 The challenges